oroinc/OroCalendarBundle/Resources/doc/uid.md

 ## Overview

 UID is a unique identifier withing the [calendar](./systemCalendars.md).
-It is used to easily identify the same events within different systems and applications (e.g. OroPlatform and MS Outlook).
+It is used to easily identify the same events within different systems and applications (e.g. OroPlatform and Microsoft 365).
 Please, find more information in the official documentation: [specification](https://icalendar.org/iCalendar-RFC-5545/3-8-4-7-unique-identifier.html) and [update](https://icalendar.org/New-Properties-for-iCalendar-RFC-7986/5-3-uid-property.html)